-Leicester City will host Tottenham Hotspur on Saturday, the game live on sky with an early kick-off, will of course bring back fond memories of players been seen in both camps, one of course is Harry Kane, who had a “shadow” stay at Leicester City during a short loan spell back in 2012/13, not really impressing anyone at the time, in his defense, mostly played out wide, not the ideal position for a goalscorer.
+Leicester City will play Tottenham Hotspur next, the game live on sky with an early kick-off, will of course bring back fond memories of players been seen in both camps, one of course is Harry Kane, who had a “shadow” stay at Leicester City during a short loan spell back in 2012/13, not really impressing anyone at the time, in his defense, mostly played out wide, not the ideal position for a goalscorer.

 The first player to come to mind as of a former Spurs and Leicester star is Keith Weller, who got his “birth” in professional football at Tottenham Hotspur, playing alongside some of the greats of that period, but never established himself and had to move on, and found form at Millwall, later Chelsea and moving to Leicester City in 1971, being a key player until leaving in 1979.

 The next to really take notice of was of course Gary Lineker, who we all know started out at Leicester City making his England debut while at Filbert Street, moving on from there to Everton and Barcelona, and serving Tottenham as well, winning the FA Cup medal in 1991, and later ending his football career in a short stint of the Japanese J-league.

 Les Ferdinand might not get the greatest headlines for his days with Leicester City as he arrived late in his career and playing only one full season.
 He had his best years in football with Spurs and seen as one of the best forwards in the game ever, up there alongside Shearer, Lineker, Greaves and Kane.

 Terry Fenwick, who used to be a stalwart at Spurs, came to Leicester City to help his former manager David Pleat, during a short loan spell.
 Another player who had something of the same experience was Jimmy Holmes, who just got a few games in a Leicester City shirt, but added up the numbers at Spurs.